Webinars from ASCD

 Video Interview from ASCD about differentiated strategies - Brain Friendly Strategies to Ignite Student Learning (2007) JUDY WILLIS - STRATEGIES

-Ask Dr Judy "Why Don't Students Pay Attention" from May 11, 2010 is available in ASCD archives JUDY WILLIS- ATTENTION.
+May 11, 2010 "Why Don't Students Pay Attention" JUDY WILLIS- ATTENTION.
 The first 10 minutes have a voice repeat/delay, but that goes away and the rest is clear.